shinchit/sfdx-cmowner-setter/README.md

                                                                                     want to change as the campaing
                                                                                     member's owner.
 Each Salesforce ID
                                                                                     have to be joined by comma.

+  -l, --leadonly                                                                    flag that only Leads will be
+                                                                                    processed.

   -s, --useridtoset=useridtoset                                                     (required) Salesforce ID of the user
                                                                                     you want to specify as the owner